Trivadis/plsql-cop-cli/validator-limitations.md

 Algorithms to detect wrong, missing and right usages of this pattern are virtually impossible to implement without understanding the context of a certain PL/SQL code.

-### [G-9010](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/9-function-usage/g-9010/) Always use a format model in string to date/time conversion functions.
+### [G-9010](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/9-function-usage/g-9010/): Always use a format model in string to date/time conversion functions.

+This guideline was introduced in v4.0 and the check is not yet implemented.

+### [G-9020](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/9-function-usage/g-9020/): Try to use a format model and NLS_NUMERIC_CHARACTERS in string to number conversion functions.

+This guideline was introduced in v4.0 and the check is not yet implemented.

+### [G-9030](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/9-function-usage/g-9030/): Try to define a default value on conversion errors.

 This guideline was introduced in v4.0 and the check is not yet implemented.